xAlisher/booth-basecamp/docs/ZERO-TO-STREAMING.md

 ## 1. Prerequisites — prepare the box

-Assumed: a **Debian/Ubuntu-like** Linux box you control (that's what Sneg is).
+Assumed: a **Debian/Ubuntu-like** Linux box you control.
 Adjust package names for other distros.
 Install the toolchain:

 ```bash